vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 | 4049          | 2310             | 56.8288%           |

 ![case 5 bucket distribution](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-case-5.png)

-# What if i wanna be lazy and use GetHashCode for my Equals implementations?
-Some developers seem to implement `Object.Equals` & `IEquatable<T>.Equals` by using `Object.GetHashCode`.

-Good implementations of `GetHashCode` leverage overflow supressing via `unchecked` and large multiplication operations to maximize the range of hash IDs the function can generate.

-This means that 2 objects that may **not** be equal, may have the same hash code.

-So if you do this, 2 inequal objects could be marked equal, and youre gonna be in a for a massive headache when trying to debug issues in prod.

-As said at the start of this, `Object.Equals` & `IEquatable<T>.Equals` need to focus on correctness, not speed.
-Leave speed to `Object.GetHashCode()`.

-This is because `HashSet` lookups use the hash code to quickly jump to a bucket, and then use `Equals` to compare each object in that bucket. `Equals` is `O(n)` (compared to the hash lookup of roughly `O(1)`), so by definition it is not scalable for large N. So focus on speed for hash code generation.
-Theres no room for error when it comes to `Equals`.

 # Closing notes
 Hashsets give faster lookups at the cost of memory.